kausthub-kannan/learnQC/_algorithms/10_hacking_in_quantum.md

 ---
 layout: post
-title: Hacking in Quantum
+title: Hacking in Qunatum
 ---
 # Hacking in Quantum